preons/preons/README.md

 - [Intuit's Auto](https://intuit.github.io/auto/) for making releases easier
 - [Adam Moore & Tachyons](https://tachyons.io/) for creating their wonderful library

+## Contributing

+Thank you for your desire to contribute.
+All you have to do is create a PR.
+Note the following conventions:

+- This project uses [Angular commit conventions](https://github.com/conventional-changelog/commitlint/tree/master/@commitlint/config-angular).
+As it's in version experimental, prefix your commits with `fix: `.

 ## 🔖 Licence

 You are free to modify and do as you choose to this library however, it uses [GPLv2.1](#LICENSE) to keep it free for all into the future.
 Of course, you can commercialize your product where this library is part of a larger piece of work and is merely a dependency.